This is seriously the Best Vegan Cornbread! It’s wonderfully moist, perfectly sweet, and easy to make in one bowl. Perfect for pairing with chili!

 Notes

-1. You may use white whole wheat flour or whole wheat pastry flour in place of all purpose flour if you wish.
-I haven't tested it with a gluten-free blend but it may work.
+1. Whole grain or gluten free – You may use white whole wheat flour or whole wheat pastry flour in place of all purpose flour if you wish.
+A quality gluten free flour mix works as well.

 Nutrition